 You may need to take court action to get your deposit back if either:

-it's protected but your landlord won't use the scheme's dispute service
+it's protected but your landlord will not use the scheme's dispute service

-it doesn't need to be protected but the landlord won't return it
+it does not need to be protected but the landlord will not return it

 You can claim compensation if your landlord has broken deposit protection rules.
 The court can also look at how much of the deposit should be returned to you.